treble37/digger/README.md

 This library is intended to help your code stay [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

+## Possible Future Work

+This library is a work in progress.
+I'm thinking about extending it to lists and/or tuples.

 ## Here is a list of helper modules/methods Nested gives you:

 ## 1 - Nested.Atomizer